-A geological assessment is currently being prepared and will be provided as part of this application when complete.
-The assessment will outline the nature, distribution of underlying geology, and the physical and chemical properties of existing soils; an opinion as to stability of the site, and conclusions regarding the effect of geologic conditions on the proposed development as required.
+A geological assessment dated July 20, 2018, has been provided as part of this application packet.
+The assessment outlines the nature, distribution of underlying geology, and the physical and chemical properties of existing soils; an opinion as to stability of the site, and conclusions regarding the effect of geologic conditions on the proposed development as required.
+See attached geological assessment.